Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Yeah.
 I mean, just generally, that business is less than $100 million.
 It has a couple of weak years.
 The initial setup this year isn't strong either.
 I think the big difference is once we really have the Oncovision acquisition integrated and have all the PET, SPECT, CT and PET NMR products that we've been developing and continue to develop on our roadmap.
 I think that will make a positive contribution.
 But that's a little bit more longer-term that maybe – that for the first half of – after two weaker years, the first half of that business this year is not strong, and it's relatively flat.

 So it's a little bit of a disappointment.
 But we've also taken the cost actions in that business already.
-And so it's – it has its own cycles that are really not related to anything else, and some of that is also limiting (59:45) the way our own product roadmap, particularly in nuclear medicine, PET and SPECT is evolving to where, I think, we may see an acceleration in orders in the second half of the year.
+And so it has its own cycles that are really not related to anything else, and some of that is also simply the way our own product roadmap, particularly in nuclear medicine, PET and SPECT is evolving to where, I think, we may see an acceleration in orders in the second half of the year.
 Actually, that's what we're expecting, but until that business is really back in growth mode, probably will be 2018.

-Luckily, it's in other sites to where the well good performance in aftermarket and NMR and EPR and then the applied and industrial medical residents (60:16), product lines and B Bio still overall make up for that, and the B Bio group is doing very well despite that one weaker division.
+Luckily, it's in other sites to where the well good performance in aftermarket and NMR and EPR and then the applied and industrial magnetic resonance product lines and B Bio still overall make up for that, and the B Bio group is doing very well despite that one weaker division.

 Tim C. Evans - Wells Fargo Securities LLC